Rate this product

 The cost of Retape is $10.00 plus $6.95 shipping.
-The special TV offer allows you to receive a second Retape by paying the extra shipping fee of $6.95 for a total price of $23.9.
+The special TV offer allows you to receive a second Retape by paying an extra fee of $6.95 for a total price of $23.90.

 This tape can be removed and reused without loosing it's stickiness, making it ideal for sealing bags that get opened a closed frequently.